Banks boost European stocks as recovery hopes grow

 (Reuters) - Shares of banks and automakers lifted European shares on Monday as investors continued to move into economy-linked sectors on hopes of a solid economic rebound from the coronavirus downturn.

-The pan-European STOXX 600 index gained 0.4%, with the banking sector rising 2% to hit a fresh one-year high.
+The pan-European STOXX 600 index gained 2.22%, its best one-day performance since early November.
+The banking sector gained 3.73% to hit a fresh one-year high.

-Spain’s Banco de Sabadell jumped 5% to the top of the STOXX 600 index, while HSBC, Banco Santander and ING Groep rose more than 2%.
+Spain’s Banco de Sabadell jumped 7.1%, while HSBC, Banco Santander and ING Groep rose more than 2%.

-Automakers and insurers also gained more than 1%, while sectors considered bond-proxies like utilities and personal & household goods were a drag.
+Automakers and insurers also rose about 3%, while sectors considered bond-proxies like utilities and personal & household goods were among the laggards.

-Asian markets and Wall Street futures were, however, weaker as the U.S. Senate passage of a $1.9 trillion stimulus bill and a jump in oil prices stoked concerns about inflation, lifting government bond yields in Europe and the United States.

 “The reflationary trade is being more supportive of European stocks in general because they’re not as weighted towards growth and tech that the U.S. is,” said Neil Wilson, chief market analyst at Markets.com.